 Induction cooking is becoming increasingly popular due to its efficiency and safety.
-If you have this type of cooktop, but don’t have facility, don’t worry!
+If you have this type of cooktop, but don’t have the facility, don’t worry!
 With a few simple tricks, you can use your existing pan on your stovetop.
 So that you can start using your induction range in no time.
-In this post we can learn about How to use non induction cookware on induction cooktop ?
+In this post, we can learn how to use non induction cookware on induction cooktop ?

-This type of cookware is a item that cannot be used on an induction stovetop.
-It can stoves use electromagnetic energy to heat the Pan, which requires special materials like cast iron or stainless steel.
+This type of cookware is an item that cannot be used on an induction stovetop.
+Can stoves use electromagnetic energy to heat the Pan, which requires special materials like cast iron or stainless steel?
 This item includes materials like aluminum, glass, and ceramic, which are not compatible with this type of stovetop.

 It is still a great option for most kitchen needs.
 Aluminum is lightweight and conducts heat well, making it a great choice for frying pans and sauté pans.
-Glass can be used in ovens as well as on the stovetop and is non-reactive.
-So it won’t affect the flavor of food cooked in it.
-Ceramic is also a great choice for baking dishes as it retains heat well .
+Glass can be used in ovens and on the stovetop and is non-reactive.
+So it won’t affect the flavor of the food cooked in it.
+Ceramic is also a great choice for baking dishes as it retains heat well.
 It can go from the fridge to the oven without cracking.

 Using Converter Disk

 Induction cooking is becoming increasingly popular in the home kitchen.
-Many cooks are drawn to this method of cooking for its energy efficiency, fast heat up times.
-But what if you have this type cookware?
-Can you still use it ?
+Many cooks are drawn to this method of cooking for its energy efficiency, and fast heat-up times.
+But what if you have this type of cookware?
+Can you still use it?
 The answer is yes!
-With a few simple steps, you can use it on an cooktop with the help of a handy converter disk.
+With a few simple steps, you can use it on a cooktop with the help of a handy converter disk.